-Dental Veneers are tooth-colored, wafer-thin, custom-made shells that are mainly used for beautification in case of a chipped, stained, fractured or discolored tooth.
+Dental Veneers are tooth-colored, wafer-thin, custom-made shells that are mainly used for beautification in case of a chipped, stained, fractured, or discolored tooth.
 They also offer strength and resilience to weak and damaged teeth.
-They are positioned on the front surface of a tooth to change their size, shape, color or length.
+They are positioned on the front surface of a tooth to change their size, shape, color, or length.

 What are the types of veneers?

-Porcelain Veneers: These type of veneers are more widely used.
+Porcelain Veneers: These types of veneers are more widely used.
 They tend to resist stains more appropriately and help to mimic the characteristics of the original tooth.
 They last for a time period of almost 10 to 20 years.

 Composite Resin Veneers: They are fabricated from a composite resinous material.
-Usually, lesser amount of tooth enamel has to be removed in comparison to that of porcelain veneers.
+Usually, a lesser amount of tooth enamel has to be removed in comparison to that of porcelain veneers.
 They are easily repairable, the process takes a shorter time period, and they are more affordable compared to porcelain veneers.